aaronalerander/Projects-In-Python/README.md

 # Projects-In-Python
-These are the projects I made to learn the basics of programing.
+These are the projects I made to learn the basics of programming.